-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we talk about how much story you need in your short story.

 Last month’s word count for 12 Short Stories was only 500 words.
 Yikes, I know.
 Whose idea was that?
 And the month before that it was 2 500 words and now we are writing 1 200 words.
 It is a serious writing workout.